 A Basic Primer on Copper, the Red Metal

+Copper, "the red metal," is one of the most electrically conductive of all the metal elements.
 While its electrical properties, in combination with its ductility and malleability, have helped copper to become an integral component of the world's telecommunications.
-It has an aesthetically pleasing red color (that easily oxidized to a gritty green patina) that also makes the metal a favorite material of artists and architects.
+It has an aesthetically pleasing red color (that easily oxidizes to a gritty green patina) that also makes the metal a favorite material for artists and architects.

-- Strength: Copper is a weak metal with a tensile strength about half that of mild carbon steel.
+Copper is a weak metal with a tensile strength of about half that of mild carbon steel.
 This explains why copper is easily formed by hand but is not a good choice for structural applications.

 Copper in the Marketplace

 According to Copper.org, the top six sectors of North American copper consumption are building wire, plumbing and heating, automotive, power utilities, air conditioning and refrigeration, and telecommunications.
 The International Copper Association estimates that global copper consumption in 2014 was roughly 21 million metric tonnes.